Standale27/shimadzu/README.md

 -Wait until completion

-With flags:
+With flags + batch:

 -Run hpv2tif.py

--Select a .DAT file from the given list

--Select a directory from the given list (assumes directory is full of .tiff files)

--Indicate if the MP4 file should be highlighted in the folder after conversion

 -Wait until completion

 Future work will involve streamlining the scripts and making it more modular, as well as implementing actual good coding practices.
 Could automate object tracking now as well.
-Could explore batch conversion as well.
 Could explore rewriting in rust for performance as well.